 19. Almost 8 of 10 Instances of Chronic Pulmonary Disease (COPD) Are Linked to Smoking.

-This alarming tobacco addiction statistic is relatable to many smokers and former smokers in America.
+This alarming statistic is relatable to many smokers and former smokers in America.

 COPD affects 16 million Americans, and that number is increasing.
 That number doesn’t include those left undiagnosed with COPD and who are not receiving treatment.

 COPD has no cure, but there are treatments that can reduce the symptoms and allow those with this lung condition maintain a better quality of life than they would without treatment.

 20. Secondhand Smoke Results in Over 40,000 Deaths per Year.